Delores-yip/star_motion_viz/README.markdown

 # Stellar Motion Visualization

 ## Overview
-This project visualizes the motion of stars from the Hipparcos star catalog over 100,000 years, creating both static visualizations and an animated representation.
+This project visualizes the motion of stars from the Hipparcos star catalog over 100,000 years, creating static visualizations, an animated representation, and an interactive 3D visualization.
 The visualization transforms astronomical data into an artistic and informative display, showcasing stellar positions, magnitudes, colors, and proper motions.
-The project applies data processing and visualization techniques, including CSV handling, matplotlib plotting, and SVG output, inspired by concepts from Week 02 of a creative programming course.
+The project applies data processing and visualization techniques, including CSV handling, matplotlib plotting, SVG output,and interactive 3D plotting with Plotly, inspired by concepts from Week 02 of a creative programming course.

 ## Data Source
 The data is sourced from the [Hipparcos Star Catalog](https://www.kaggle.com/datasets/konivat/hipparcos-star-catalog/data) on Kaggle.
 The dataset (`hipparcos-voidmain.csv`) contains astrometric and photometric data for stars, including right ascension (RAdeg), declination (DEdeg), visual magnitude (Vmag), proper motions (pmRA, pmDE), and B-V color index.